EmergingMarketWatch

 • EmergingMarketWatch forecast: Hold

-The next MPC meeting is on Jan 15, 2025, and we believe the rate will remain at 6.50%, keeping real rates in the positive territory for longer and a tight monetary policy, to counterbalance a very relaxed fiscal policy.
+The next MPC meeting is on Jan 1, 2025, and we believe the rate will remain at 6.50%, keeping real rates in the positive territory for longer and a tight monetary policy, to counterbalance a very relaxed fiscal policy.
 We ground our assumption on a persistent double-digit service inflation, a considerably wide fiscal gap, and higher-than-expected inflationary pressure in the food sector due to bad weather.
 We also consider robust wage rises and the potential upward trend of oil prices due to conflict intensification in the Middle East.
 Further on, the government measures to contain inflation, like price caps in the energy market and markup caps on several basic foods, expire at end-March and at the beginning of next year, respectively.
-There are no signals that they might be extended.
 Besides, a board member once said that the central bank was pausing key rate cuts in the context of challenging fiscal consolidation.

 On the external front, markets turmoil and increased geopolitical tension in the Middle East and Ukraine mirror low predictability in financial markets and high risks of other disruptions in commodity markets.
 Moreover, the NBR often stressed that it also considered policy decisions of the central banks in the region, Fed and ECB.